qlyoung/qlyoung.github.io/_posts/2022-01-03-bird-identifying-feeder.md

 The RTX6000 allowed me to use a batch size of 32, which brought training within a reasonable timeframe of about 2 days for the `m` model at 300 epochs.
 Good thing, because at $1.50 an hour, those VMs aren't cheap.
-A few days of of training was about as much as I was willing to spend on this project, and the graphs indicated that the classification loss was on the order of 3% - more than sufficient for a fun project.
+A few days of training was about as much as I was willing to spend on this project, and the graphs indicated that the classification loss was on the order of 3% - more than sufficient for a fun project.

+---

+*Note:
+Machine learning models are typically trained on some subset of the total available data, with the rest being used to evaluate the model's performance on data it has not seen before.
+One of the metadata files provided with the dataset defines a suggested train/test split, classifying each image by its suggested usage.
+I tried training with the suggested split, and results were significantly worse than using a standard 80/10/10 (train/test/validate) split.*

+---

 For the data oriented, here is the summary information for the training run of the model I ended up using: